ShardSolar/SecondDawnRP/README.md

 ### GM Skills

-Skills are stored in `statusEffects` with the prefix `skill:`.
-They can be combined freely.

 | Skill Key | Trigger | Effect |
 |---|---|---|
 | `skill:WEAKNESS_AOE` | Every 2s (passive) | Pulses Weakness I to players within 6 blocks |